-- You must complete all assignments to earn a "C" or higher in this course. - In cases of academic misconduct students will receive an F on the assignment and may also be subject to additional college sanctions.
-Students will respect the standards of academic integrity, including but not limited to, refraining from plagiarism, cheating, or copying or relying on someone else's work.
-Note the college policy below (Academic Integrity).
-Also, note the library has some more information that you should be familiar with: https://camosun.libguides.com/academicintegrity - All assignments are to be submitted in 12-point, Times New Roman.
-Submissions must follow the format of MLA style (see library for more info: https://camosun.libguides.com/MLA8
+In cases of academic misconduct, students will receive an F on the assignment and may also be subject to additional college sanctions.
+Students will respect the standards of academic integrity, including but not limited to, refraining from plagiarism, cheating, or copying someone else's work.

+All assignments are to be submitted in 12-point, Times New Roman.
+Submissions must follow the format of MLA style.